andreivcodes/andreiv.com/src/content/projects/nicepfp.art.md

 ## The Collection

 The project has generated hundreds of unique AI-drawn faces, each minted as an individual NFT on Polygon.
-The collection showcases the diverse range of styles and expressions that emerge from the SketchRNN model - from minimalist line drawings to more detailed portraits.
-You can browse the full collection on OpenSea to see the variety of algorithmic art that's been created.
+The collection showcases the diverse range of styles and expressions that emerge from the SketchRNN model.
+You can browse the full collection to see the variety of algorithmic art that's been created.

 Simple.
 Free.
 Unlimited.
 Forever.
 Sometimes the best projects start with the simplest needs.